slonce70/game_zmeika/README.md

   - Language switcher (English/Russian)

 - Realtime
-  - Leaderboard (best score per user)
+  - Leaderboard (dedup by username: best score only)
   - Online presence (playing/idle)
+  - Country flags in Top‑10 and online list
   - Firebase Realtime Database (client‑side only)

 ### How to Play